rudragosai-stack/holidays/SANITY_SETUP.md

-# Sanity CMS Setup for One World Holidays Agency
+# Sanity CMS Setup for One World Holidays

-This document explains how to set up and use Sanity CMS with your One World Holidays Agency React application.
+This document explains how to set up and use Sanity CMS with your One World Holidays React application.

 ## What's Been Set Up